Alfred-Amédée Dodds

-Alfred Amédée Dodds (6 February 1842 – 17 July 1922) was the commander of French forces in Senegal from 1890, commander of French forces in the second expeditionary force to suppress the Boxer Rebellion, and commander of French forces during the Second Franco-Dahomean War.
+Alfred Amédée Dodds (6 February 1842 – 17 July 1922) was the commander of French forces in Senegal from 1890, commander of French forces in the second expeditionary force to suppress the Boxer Rebellion, and commander of French forces during the First and Second Franco-Dahomean War.

 As both a quadroon and Métis, he was famed in the African diaspora at the beginning of the 20th century as an example of African leadership.

 From 1892 to 1894, he led the conquest of Dahomey, one of West Africa's most powerful pre-colonial states, against King Béhanzin.
 Close to the French Radical Party, Alfred Dodds owed his nomination as expedition leader to the personal intervention of powerful French politician Georges Clemenceau.

 Biography

 Early life

 Dodds was born on 6 February 1842 in Saint-Louis, Senegal.
 His father was Antoine Henri Dodds, a merchant, and director of the Saint-Louis post office, a quadroon and of Métis descent; his mother was Charlotte de la Chapelle, a signare of French and African descent.
 He was the eldest of 10 children.

 His paternal grandfather was John Dodds, a British Army officer and aide-de-camp to the last English governor of Saint-Louis.
 John Dodds was married to a Senegalese woman of French and African descent.